-266. Minerals can only be worked where they occur.
-This means those living and working nearby to mineral development sites and others who access recreational and leisure facilities in the same locality could be subject to amenity impacts.
+264. Minerals can only be worked where they occur.
+This means those living and working nearby to mineral development sites and others who access recreational and leisure facilities and / or enjoy ecosystem services in the same locality could be subject to amenity impacts.

-267. Amenity impacts can be numerous and differ in frequency, significance and complexity on a case-by-case basis related to the types of activities taking place and the relationship to nearby land uses.
-Nevertheless, for minerals development there are usual risks that arise such as: - noise; air pollution from fumes and / or dust; vibration; and visual intrusion, which can incorporate light pollution and loss of privacy.
-The way in which minerals are worked, how they are stored and moved around the site, whether ancillary processing takes place to create saleable products; and the phase of development (e.g. site preparation, working of minerals, implementing restoration etc.) are likely to be influential factors.
+265. Amenity impacts can be numerous and differ in frequency, significance and complexity on a case-by-case basis related to the types of activities taking place and the relationship to nearby land uses.
+Nevertheless, for mineral developments there are usual risks that arise such as: - noise; air pollution from fumes and / or dust; vibration; and visual intrusion, which can incorporate light pollution and loss of privacy.
+The way in which minerals are worked, how they are stored and transported in, out and around a site, whether ancillary processing takes place to create saleable products; and the phase of development (e.g. site preparation, working of minerals, implementing restoration etc.) are likely to be influential factors.

-268. It is important that a balance is struck between enabling the need for minerals to be met through their working and processing and ensuring that those who might be affected are afforded protection.
+266. It is important that a balance is struck between enabling the need for minerals to be met through their working, processing and transportation and ensuring that those who might be affected are afforded protection.
 The extent to which a good standard of amenity is achievable for all users and occupants of land and buildings now and in the future is a measure of success in this regard and is a core land-use planning principle set out in national policy.